Sadly, we frequently see cases involving the most entrenched parental conflict and cases of alienation.

-CAFCASS hope that by combining the two under one framework it will promote a more consistent and evidence-based approach to assist officers in recommending an outcome which is in the child’s best interests, whilst keeping the child’s needs, wishes and feelings central to this.
-It is hoped the pathway will help to identify these harmful adult behaviours early on in a case and help officers to distinguish between those cases of parental alienation and those where there is a justified rejection of a parent, by a child, due to that parent’s harmful behaviour.
+CAFCASS have a framework known as the ‘High Conflict Practice Pathway’ (“the Pathway”) which will sit alongside existing practice tools such as the ‘Impact of Parental Conflict Tool’ which includes 10 indicators which officers use in identifying and analysing the emotional impact of parental conflict on children.
+It is hoped the Pathway will help to identify these harmful adult behaviours early on in a case and help officers to distinguish between those cases of parental alienation and those where there is a justified rejection of a parent, by a child, due to that parent’s harmful behaviour.

 What if you have concerns about parental alienation?